THE STANDARD MIAMI

 A brief origin story of the making of an iconic American spa hotel.

-Jason grew up deeply immersed in Nature in the Pacific Northwest and was always involved in holistic healing practices, global bathing culture and spiritual evolution.
+Jason grew up deeply immersed in Nature in the Pacific Northwest and was always involved in holistic healing practices, global bathing culture and exploring pathways of spiritual evolution.
 Since quite young he had always preferred to live his life independently as a successful artist and entrepreneur.

-In 2000, Alex Calderwood, Jared Lovejoy (Jason's twin brother) and many other angels like Graham Hill, Shayne Mcquade, Claire Darrow and Nadine Johnson joined forces over the years to help Jason's vision, which was called "NestSpa", to become a reality.
+Soon after the plan was written the project began taking on steam and forces aligned that set Jason and his team well other way.
+By 2000, Alex Calderwood, Jared Lovejoy (Jason's twin brother) and many other angels like Graham Hill, Shayne Mcquade, Claire Darrow and Nadine Johnson joined forces over the years to help Jason's vision, which was called "NestSpa", to become a reality.
 Through his close friend Alex, Jason was introduced to Andre Balazs who was just launching the iconic Standard Hotel brand in Hollywood at the time and thought that a spa concept like NestSpa could be a perfect fit for The Standard brand.
-Alex had already placed one of his Rudy's barbershops in the lobby and many years later would go on to open his own Ace Hotels.
+Alex had already placed one of his Rudy's barbershops in the lobby and many years later would go on to open his own iconic Ace Hotels and in completing that circle of creation Jason would eventually join Alex in launching the Ace Palm Springs as General Manager in 2010.

 There wasn't much space at The Standard Hollywood for a spa but Andre Balazs wanted to see what could be done with no cash investment on his part, instead offering a gracious opportunity and personal invitation to come use a small space he had on site.
-Jason jumped at the invitation and after a period of initial fundraising in Seattle, packed his life into a gold Volkswagen Vanagon and road tripped to Los Angeles to open a tiny-spa version of hi wellness vision, NestSpa, in the Hollywood Standard Hotel in late 2000.
-The space Andre gave them was a little bit bigger than broom closet on the 3rd floor which Jason designed and hand built himself.
+Jason jumped at the invitation and after a period of initial fundraising in Seattle, packed his life into a gold Volkswagen Vanagon and road tripped to Los Angeles to open a tiny-spa test version of his grander wellness vision called NestSpa, in the Hollywood Standard Hotel in late 2000.
+The space Andre gave them was a little bit bigger than broom closet on the 3rd floor which Jason designed and hand built out himself.
 The aesthetic was clean modern and bright white with pops of bright NestSpa green.
-The full service tiny-spa offered skincare and esthetic services with a curated retail area while the fully stocked apothecarts delivered holistic and all natural body work to the rooms as room services.
+The full service tiny-spa offered skincare and esthetic services with a curated retail area while the fully stocked "apothecarts" he designed delivered holistic and all natural body work to the rooms as room services.
 Next, Jason's brothers Jared Lovejoy and Zachary Crocker joined NestSpa in LA and together worked to expand the "big experience + tiny foot print" spa concept to the Standard Downtown, LA.

 The NestSpa apothecarts and tiny-spa test projects were huge successes, getting global press and sealing the creative bond between Jason Harler and Andre Balazs.
-After long creative talks about developing the original fully immersive spa hotel, healing center and baths which was Jason's original NestSpa business plan, the idea to create a Standard Spa Hotel was born.
+After long creative talks about developing the original fully immersive spa, adult playground as healing center and baths which was Jason's original NestSpa business plan, the idea to create a Standard Spa Hotel was born.

 During the years of development it became clear that finding the right fit for a General Manager for the hotel that also understood the scope and transformative power of the world of wellness was not going to be easy.
-In those days spas in the US were relegated to the world of luxury and pampering, compartmentalized and sequestered away in a "B" or "C" location somewhere out of site.
-Most of the candidates for GM seemed totally confused by the spirit of holistic indulgence at the heart of the hotel.
+In those days spas in the US were relegated to the world of luxury and pampering, compartmentalized and sequestered away in a "B" or "C" location somewhere out of site within the hotel.
+Most of the candidates for GM seemed totally confused by the spirit of holistic indulgence and transformative play that beat at the heart of the Standard Hotel.

-Jason's vision had intuitively incorporated the phenomenon of Yoga fast becoming the largest fitness movement in the US since running, that bathing culture was the sybaritic connector of all people and that "green", "holistic" and "conscious" design, thinking, lifestyles and business practices would integrate to become the wave of the future, reshaping global healthcare systems, the beauty industry, business as usual, agriculture, food and our lives for the better.
+Jason's vision had intuitively incorporated the phenomenon of Yoga (that was fast becoming the largest fitness movement in the US since running), global bathing culture as the sybaritic connector of all people and the "green", "holistic" and "conscious" lifestyles movements and business practices would integrate to become the wave of the future, reshaping global healthcare systems, the beauty industry, business as usual, agriculture, food and our daily lives for the better.

 Hoping to protect and shepherd the transformational mission of the project long after opening, Jason wrote a short private letter to Andre asking to be given the opportunity to be promoted to the role of GM for the hotel.
 Knowing the depth of Jason's commitment, passion and willingness Andre agreed.

 In the coming year, Jason learned fast with the help and support of Rober Van Eerde, GM of The Raleigh Hotel, as mentor.
 He soon filled out his hand picked team and managed them like a family.
-Under his guidance the struggling Food & Beverage program took off with the help of newly hired Chef Mark Zeitouni but not before receiving some excellent creative menu design from the gracious and legendary Chef Eric Ripert and his amazing team who they collaborated with to set the original tone of the eclectic Blue Zone inspired healthy fare and to launch the hotel.
+Under his guidance the struggling Food & Beverage program took off with the help of newly hired Chef Mark Zeitouni but not before receiving some excellent creative menu design from the gracious and legendary Chef Eric Ripert and his amazing team who collaborated to set the original tone of the eclectic Blue Zone inspired fare.

 Soon after opening, Tanya Hughes moved up from working with Jason in the realms of recruitment, training and program design to be promoted to Spa Director, taking the spa to even higher heights of holistic indulgence and healing for all.
 The original spa team that Jason and Tanya hired and trained, many of whom are still working there over a decade later, were an incredible collection of truly dedicated healers.
 It was a special place and a special time for everyone - a bit like the inmates running the asylum - and that's what made it an epic experience for the guests.